Four language and communication skills

 There are three main categories of tasks aimed at improving communication skills in a foreign language:

 - Information-gap activity.
-It involves a transfer of given information from one person to another.
+It involves the transfer of given information from one person to another.

 For example; pair work in which each member of the pair has a part of the total information (for example an incomplete picture) and attempts to convey it verbally to the other.